-Most second hand stair lifts are well taken care of and can be very tempting when the price on offer is far cheaper than a new stair lift.
+Most second hand stair lifts are well taken care of and can be very tempting when the price on offer from a private seller on Done Deal or similar website is far cheaper than a new stair lift.
 Before you make that decision to buy a second hand stair lift privately, consider these factors below.

 - How will you install the stair lift?